mysteryx93/HanumanInstitute.Validators/README.md

 # HanumanInstitute.Validators
 Common validator functions and other extension methods that are used all the time.

-I was getting tired of copy/pasting these classes into every single project and dealing with version differences, so I moved them into a public assembly.

 The main goal of this assembly is to add helper extension methods to validate arguments.

 Tired of repeating this in every method?